ruchee/vimrc/vimfiles/bundle/ctrlp-funky/README.md

 ### SYNTAX HIGHLIGHTING
-I'd like to introduce one of ctrlp-funky options.
 Do you want to make ctrlp-funky funkier?
-Okay - you can do it with just 1 line of config:
+Okay - you can do it with just a single line of config:
 ```vim
 let g:ctrlp_funky_syntax_highlight = 1
 ```
 ![funky-syntax][2]

-Note that this feature doesn't work perfectly, because ctrlp-funky just sets filetype to the funky buffer and the buffer contains '>' in the first column.
+Note that this feature doesn't work perfectly, because ctrlp-funky just sets the filetype to the funky buffer.
-In some filetypes, this sign has special meaning such as HTML tag, so it breaks syntax highlighting.
+CtrlP's indicator `>` which appears at the begining of each line in the funky buffer has special meaning for some filetypes such as HTML, XML, etc., so it breaks syntax highlighting.